Aconitine: Mechanism of action

 Aconitine can interact with the voltage-dependent sodium-ion channels, which are proteins in the cell membranes of excitable tissues, such as cardiac and skeletal muscles and neurons.
 These proteins are highly selective for sodium ions.
-They open very quickly to depolarize the cell membrane potential, causing the upstroke of an action potential.
-Normally, the sodium channels close very rapidly, but the depolarization of the membrane potential causes the opening (activation) of potassium channels and potassium efflux, which results in repolarization of the membrane potential.
+They open to quickly depolarize the cell membrane, causing the upstroke of an action potential.
+Normally, the sodium channels close again very rapidly, but the action potential causes the opening of potassium channels and potassium efflux, which results in repolarization of the membrane.

-Aconitine binds to the channel at the neurotoxin binding site 2 on the alpha subunit.
+Aconitine binds to the channel at the neurotoxin binding site 2 on the alpha subunit (the same site bound by batrachotoxin, veratridine, and grayanotoxin).
 This binding results in a sodium-ion channel that stays open longer.
 Aconitine suppresses the conformational change in the sodium-ion channel from the active state to the inactive state.
 The membrane stays depolarized due to the constant sodium influx (which is 10–1000-fold greater than the potassium efflux).
 As a result, the membrane cannot be repolarized.
 The binding of aconitine to the channel also leads to the channel to change conformation from the inactive state to the active state at a more negative voltage.
 In neurons, aconitine increases the permeability of the membrane for sodium ions, resulting in a huge sodium influx in the axon terminal.
 As a result, the membrane depolarizes rapidly.
 Due to the strong depolarization, the permeability of the membrane for potassium ions increases rapidly, resulting in a potassium reflux to release the positive charge out of the cell.
 Not only the permeability for potassium ions but also the permeability for calcium ions increases as a result of the depolarization of the membrane.
 A calcium influx takes place.
 The increase of the calcium concentration in the cell stimulates the release of the neurotransmitter acetylcholine into the synaptic cleft.
 Acetylcholine binds to acetylcholine receptors at the postsynaptic membrane to open the sodium-channels there, generating a new action potential.

 Research with mouse nerve-hemidiaphragm muscle preparation indicate that at low concentrations (<0.1 μM) aconitine increases the electrically evoked acetylcholine release causing an induced muscle tension.
 Action potentials are generated more often at this concentration.
 At higher concentration (0.3–3 μM) aconitine decreases the electrically evoked acetylcholine release, resulting in a decrease in muscle tension.
 At high concentration (0.3–3 μM), the sodium-ion channels are constantly activated, transmission of action potentials is suppressed, leading to non-excitable target cells or paralysis.